Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 3000 rounds per minute.

-It should be obvious from the recording that the gun wasn't very far away, and I was sitting at a point between the locations where the 2006 and 2008 videos were obtained.
-It's absurd that such exercises are being carried out in an area where a critically endangered species is present.
+It should be obvious from the recording that the gun wasn’t very far away, and I was sitting at a point between the locations where the 2006 and 2008 videos were obtained.

 2-11-09.
 I took the kayak out this morning despite wind and rain, and high water made it possible to get all the way to Tree 9 and beyond.
 While passing through the Bermuda Triangle, a strong gust of wind toppled a large dead tree, and the paddle-cam picked up